-Take engineering courses as normal and before start of MBA take MBA prerequisites: ECO 201 & 202; ACC 201 & 202.
+Take engineering courses as normal and before start of MBA take MBA prerequisites: Economics and Accounting.
 Click here for details about MBA prerequisites.
 New options available that are quicker than traditional courses!

-Apply to BS/MBA Dual Degree Program the summer between junior and senior year
+Apply to Engineering/MBA Dual Degree Program the summer between junior and senior year

 - July: Application invitations sent to students who have earned 90+ credits with a GPA ≥ 3.25